AbedSoleymani/Computer-Vision/9_Transformers/README.md

 **useful built-in inductive bias**, such as `locality` (due to small kernels), `equivariance` (due to weight tying), and `invariance` (due to pooling).
 Suprisingly, it has been found that transformers can also do well at image classification, at least if trained on enough data.
-(They need a lot of data to overcome their lack of relevant inductive bias.)
+(They need a lot of data to overcome their lack of relevant inductive bias.
+For more detail, please see the final discussion.)

 **ViT** models (vision transformer), that chops the input up into 16x16 patches, projects each patch into an embedding space, and then passes this set of embeddings